mikeingold/MeshIntegrals.jl/docs/src/supportmatrix.md

 # Support Matrix

-While this library aims to support all possible integration rules and **Meshes.jl** geometry types, some combinations are ill-suited and some others are simplu not yet implemented.
+While this library aims to support all possible integration rules and [**Meshes.jl**](https://github.com/JuliaGeometry/Meshes.jl) geometry types, some combinations are ill-suited and some others are simply not yet implemented.
 The following Support Matrix aims to capture the current development state of all geometry/rule combinations.
 Entries with a green check mark are fully supported and have passing unit tests that provide some confidence they produce accurate results.